FarzamMohammadi/ado-express/README.md

     [EXAMPLE CONFIGURATION](#search-by-release-number-in-release-defintions)

 # Deploy
 The use of a deployment plan file is required.
-The default deployment plan can be found [here](https://github.com/FarzamMohammadi/ado-express/tree/main/ado_express/files/deployment).
-You can use the search results deployment plan (found [here](https://github.com/FarzamMohammadi/ado-express/tree/main/ado_express/files/search-results)), by setting *USE_SEARCH_RESULTS* to true.
+The default deployment plan can be found [here](./ado_express/files/deployment).
+You can use the search results deployment plan (found [here](./ado_express/files/search-results)), by setting *USE_SEARCH_RESULTS* to true.
 There are two types of deployment available:
 1. [**Deploy via release number**](#deploy-via-release-number)
 2. [**Deploy via stage/environment**](#deploy-via-stageenvironment)

 **If deployment is crucial (Same configuration for both deployment methods)**:
 - Set the "Crucial" value to True in the deployment plan file (or pass as *CRUCIAL_RELEASE_DEFINITIONS*)
 - These deployments will run first in parallel
-- After successfully completion the rest of the deployments run in parallel
+- After successfully completion, the rest of the deployments run in parallel
 - In case of a crucial deployment error:
     - The application will attempt to rollback (deploy to rollback number)
     - Then will stop the processes regardless of the status of rollback